kyomivandenoetelaarr/genereerjewachtwoord/README.md

 # Do the send some thing to developers?
 No everything runs local on your own ram so when you close your browser everything is gone
-# Can use the code for my own site?
+# Can i use the code for my own site?
 No the code is only for local use

 # Can i make te code better?